gridsome/gridsome.org/docs/layouts.md

 Layout components are used to wrap pages and templates.
 Layouts should contain components like headers, footers or sidebars that will be used across the site.

+> Every layout should have a `<slot />` component.
+This is where the page and template content will be inserted.

 ```html
 <template>
   <div>